Sumcheck-based delegation of quantum computing to rational server: Relation between rational and ordinary delegated quantum computing protocols

 \section{Relation between rational and ordinary delegated quantum computing protocols}

 In Sec.~\ref{IIIC}, by incorporating {\it ordinary} delegated quantum computing into {\it rational} delegated quantum computing, we have shown that the four conditions can be simultaneously satisfied.
 In this section, we consider the reverse direction, i.e., constructing {\it ordinary} delegated quantum computing protocols from {\it rational} delegated quantum computing protocols.
 By combining this construction with the result in Sec.~\ref{IIIC}, we obtain an equivalence (under a certain condition) between these two types of delegated quantum computing.
+Note that in ordinary ones, the server's ability is unbounded in NO cases (i.e., when $x\notin L$).

-To construct ordinary delegated quantum computing protocols from rational ones, we consider the general $poly(|x|)$-round rational delegated quantum computing protocol defined in Definition~{\red\ref{RDQCRDQC}}, which we call RDQC for short.
-By applying two additional conditions for RDQC, we define constrained RDQC as follows: \begin{definition} The constrained RDQC protocol is a RDQC protocol defined in Definition~{\red\ref{RDQCRDQC}} such that \begin{enumerate} \item There exists a classically efficiently computable polynomial $f(|x|)$ such that
+To construct ordinary delegated quantum computing protocols from rational ones, we consider the general $poly(|x|)$-round rational delegated quantum computing protocol defined in Definition~\ref{RDQCRDQC}, which we call RDQC for short.
+By applying two additional conditions for RDQC, we define constrained RDQC as follows: \begin{definition} Let $c_{\rm YES}$ be a positive constant defined in Eq.~(\ref{cyes}).
+Let $s$, $S_{\rm incorrect}$, and $R(s,x)$ be the server's strategy, the set of the server's strategies that make the client output an incorrect answer with unit probability, and a reward function depending on $s$ and an instance $x$ of $L$, respectively.
+For $L\in${\sf BQP}, the constrained RDQC protocol is an RDQC protocol defined in Definition~\ref{RDQCRDQC} such that \begin{enumerate} \item There exists a classically efficiently computable positive polynomial $f(|x|)$ such that

 \item The upper-bound $c$ of the reward is classically efficiently computable. \end{enumerate} \end{definition} The first condition was introduced in Ref.~\cite{CMS18}.
-It is worth mentioning that the second condition is satisfied in our sumcheck-based rational protocols, while the first condition is not satisfied.
+It is worth mentioning that the second condition is satisfied in our sumcheck-based rational protocols, while the first condition is not.
 Note that the left-hand side of Eq.~(\ref{add}) is not the reward gap.